JamesAnstey/esgwrapper/README.md

 Invoke `publish -h` to see the various options available.
 Additional explanation of some of these is given below.

+Running the above commands in persistent shell sessions, such as with ThinLinc, is advised because publishing a lot of data can take a while to run.

 ### Test commands before publishing